linked-db/linked-ql/site/capabilities/changefeeds.md

 );
 ```

-The id gives the subscription a stable slot identity.

-When the subscription is re-issued with the same id, LinkedQL binds it to that same slot and:

-- looks up the last commit successfuly consumed by the subscriber
+That id is more than a label.
+It gives the subscription a durable slot identity, and LinkedQL binds that subscription to the same slot each time it is recreated with the same id.

+With that slot identity, the runtime:

+- resumes from the same logical slot
-- catches the subscriber up on missed-but-cached commits
+- catches up on commits that were missed while the subscriber was away
 - continue emitting to the subscriber from there

-With stable slot IDs, a subscription stops being a disposable one-off subscription and becomes a resumable data channel with continuity across disconnects.
+- avoids treating every reconnect as a brand-new subscription

+That matters when changefeeds back application caches, replicas, sync workers, or long-lived UI sessions that must continue from a known point rather than restarting blindly from "now."

-When you want to remove that persisted slot state, pass `{ forget: true }` to the `unsubscribe()` call:
+To drop the slot itself, pass `{ forget: true }` to the `unsubscribe()` call:

 ```js
 await unsubscribe({ forget: true });
 ```

-## Runtime notes
+## Runtime Notes

 ### FlashQL